 - a.
 The tool self-aligns to the plate's corner and the suction cup holds it in place. - b.
-Next, use the locating tool to set the midpoint of the 4 outside segments of the plate and mark the point with a pencil. - c.
+Next, use a tape measure to mark the midpoint for each perimeter segment line. - e.
 Place the midpoint location tool on the point for use when you get to this segment.